-For more information about the Academy’s citizen science program, visit the citizen science webpage.
+For more information about the Academy’s community science program, visit the community science webpage.

 Our program relies on and is in partnership with iNaturalist.

-My background is in marine biology: I have a Master’s in Marine Biology from Humboldt State University and a Bachelor’s in Biology from Swarthmore College.
+My background is in marine biology: I have a MA in Marine Biology from Humboldt State University and a BA in Biology from Swarthmore College.
 I am broadly interested in intertidal communities: overall biodiversity, effects of climate change, population distributions, range shifts, and species interactions.
-I have also spent time as an outdoor educator in the Santa Cruz Mountains for elementary school youth, and prior to coming to the Academy, led a coastal monitoring citizen science program for high school students.
+I have also spent time as an outdoor educator in the Santa Cruz Mountains for elementary school youth, and prior to coming to the Academy, led a coastal monitoring community science program for high school students.

-When not in the field, I sit on a steering committee for the international Citizen Science Association and was a co-chair of their inaugural conference in San Jose, CA in February 2015.
+I have served on the Board of the Citizen Science Association and was a co-chair of their inaugural conference in San Jose, CA in February 2015.
 The CSA works to advance the field of public participation in scientific research and strengthen the community of practitioners, educators, scientists, volunteers, evaluators, and others involved in citizen science.
 With my colleague Dr. Rebecca Johnson, I won the Bay Nature Institute's "Local Hero in Environmental Education" award in 2017.
 In my free time I am often found hiking, kayaking, gardening, camping, or exploring our amazing northern California tidepools.